sitamgithub-MSIT/SiteSleuth/README.md

 - **Langchain**: Langchain is used for the RAG (Retrieval Augmented Generation) implementation.
 - **Chroma DB**: Chroma DB is used as the vector store for the embeddings.
 - **Streamlit**: Streamlit is used for building interactive UIs for the chat interface.
-- **Hugging Face Spaces**: Hugging Face spaces is used for deployment of the streamlit application.
 - **Docker**: Docker is used to containerize the application.
 - **Cloud Run**: Google Cloud Run is used to deploy the containerized application.
 - **Cloud Build**: Google Cloud Build is used for setting up the CI/CD pipeline.